 Ready to dig in?
 I am!
 The color is so vibrant.
 It just wants you to dip a chip right in there.
 But beware.

-NOTE: This recipe is extremely similar to my Fresh Ghost Pepper Salsa Recipe, but we're extending the recipe steps to include processing and simmering to make more of a picante style sauce.
+NOTE: This recipe is similar to my Fresh Ghost Pepper Salsa Recipe, but we're extending the recipe steps to include processing and simmering to make more of a picante style sauce.

 Ghost Pepper Salsa Ingredients

 - Ghost Peppers.
 4 chopped or more, as desired.
+Learn more about ghost peppers here.

 - Tomato.
 1 medium, chopped.